SrijanShovit/HealthLearning/Brain Tumor MRI Classification/Hyper-Parameter Tuning.md

 | 8     | 0.9238     | ResNet34     | 0.000824     | 13     | 64         | 0.4  |
 | 9     | 0.9361     | ResNet18     | 0.000018     | 8      | 32         | 0.2  |

+The best accuracy score is 0.9553 with these hyperparameters:

+- Architecture: ResNet 50
+- Weight Decay: 4e-6
+- Epochs: 5
+- Batch Size: 64
+- Drop: 0.2

 #### Hyperparameter Optimization with Optuna's Successive Halving Pruner

 For n_trails = 10, accuracy scores and hyper-paramters are: